 It is different from debit entry.
-A debitDebitDebit represents either an increase in a company’s expenses or a decline in its revenue. entry is made to record a transaction in general ledger for e.g. when we purchase an asset we debit the asset account recording the purchase and credit bank account showing an outflow of money, whereas, a debit balance is a net amount (Debit minus Credit) in a general ledger after recording all the transactions.
+A debitDebitDebit represents either an increase in a company’s expenses or a decline in its revenue. entry is made to record a transaction in the general ledger, e.g., when we purchase an asset, we debit the asset account recording the purchase and credit bank account showing an outflow of money.
+At the same time, a debit balance is a net amount (Debit minus Credit) in a general ledger after recording all the transactions.

-It is generally found in the assets and expenses ledgers, a few examples are stated below,
+It is generally found in the assets and expenses ledgers; a few examples are stated below,

-- Fixed assets A/c’s – When a fixed asset is purchased it will be recorded as a debit transaction and later credit entries are made for charging depreciation to the asset.
-This will leave a net debit balance in the fixed asset account.
+- Fixed assets A/c’s – When a fixed assetFixed AssetFixed assets are assets that are held for the long term and are not expected to be converted into cash in a short period of time.
+Plant and machinery, land and buildings, furniture, computers, copyright, and vehicles are all examples. is purchased, it will be recorded as a debit transaction, and later credit entries are made for charging depreciation to the asset.
+It will leave a net debit balance in the fixed asset account.

-- Expense A/c’s – The expense and loss accounts like rent, salary, repair, and maintenance, interest expense, electricity, etc. will always carry a debit balance.
+- Expense A/c’s – The expense and loss accounts like rent, salary, repair, and maintenance, interest expenseInterest ExpenseInterest expense is the amount of interest payable on any borrowings, such as loans, bonds, or other lines of credit, and the costs associated with it are shown on the income statement as interest expense., electricity, etc., will always carry a debit balance.

-- Investments – Similar to fixed assets investment purchased will have a debit entry and later debit balance will be reflected in the investment account
+- Investments – Similar to fixed assets, investment purchased will have a debit entry, and later debit balance will be reflected in the investment account.

-Debit vs Credit Balance
+Debit vs. Credit Balance

 To understand in a better way, we can consider the following illustration,